 Hope College supports the use of bicycles by students, faculty, staff, and visitors from the Holland community for traveling to and around our college campus.
 As one of the most efficient forms of travel, bicycle use supports Hope’s Sustainability Project as we commit to “be responsible stewards of the earth entrusted to us by God”.
 (For more information on this initiative, you can visit the Sustainable Hope site at green.hope.edu.)

 As a part of ensuring a safe and productive bicycle environment, this bicycle usage statement has been established for the Hope College campus.

 All bicycles owned by students, faculty, and staff that are used on campus must be registered with the City of Holland as mandated by city ordinance.
-Registration can be completed at the Hope College Campus Safety office (open 24/7; 178 East 11th Street) or at the Holland Department of Public Safety (open 8a-5p, Monday-Friday; 89 West 8th Street).
+Registration can be obtained through the Hope College Campus Safety office (open 24/7; 178 East 11th Street) by completing this online form and then picking up the registration sticket in person.
+You can also complete the entire process in person at the Holland Department of Public Safety (open 8a-5p, Monday-Friday; 89 West 8th Street).

 There is no cost for a bicycle license, and under the current system, it does not expire.
 When you fill out the registration form, you will need to know the serial number of your bicycle, as well as its make, model, and other identifying information.
 The serial number is on the frame; it is commonly found below the chain foot/pedal area, under the seat, or under the handlebars.

 The license will need to be affixed to the frame of your bicycle; Campus Safety recommends placing it on the bicycle frame's seat tube.